 The falls span a massive 1,700 meters in width, and plummet a full 108 meters.
 If you haven’t figured it out already, the constant, majestic spray of the falls inspired the local name.
 But, best of all, the area surrounding the falls is equally as impressive, with wildlife ranging from rhinos to lions.
-After enjoying the local beauty, head back to a luxurious hotel and enjoy world class wine, excellent cuisine, and Aussie slots games on your smartphone.
+After enjoying the local beauty, head back to a luxurious hotel and enjoy world class wine, excellent cuisine, and Australian slots online games on your smartphone.

 You probably know Table Mountain, or have at least heard of it.
 The enormous flat topped mountain range is a spectacular sight to behold, towering over the picturesque coastal city of Cape Town.
 A cable car allows access to the top of the mountain, which famously allows guests to eat a meal while they soak in the surrounding natural beauty.

 Cape Town itself is also a major tourist attraction, with more world class restaurants, beaches, and other amazing activities than can be listed here.

 You’ve probably seen the Sahara Desert in more movies than you imagine.
 In fact, when you see great, sweeping sand dunes in a film, chances are it’s the Sahara.
 These dunes may be explored, and their beauty is difficult to imagine, unless being witnessed first-hand.